 - Victor and Christophe get along well, and Christophe says he's motivated to do better because of Victor.
 Victor admits he can't imagine being in a competition without Chris.
 In Episode 12, Christophe looks annoyed while skating his free program when he sees that Victor isn't paying him any attention.

-- Not to mention Chris's introduction: he grabs Yuri's butt as a greeting.
-Not to mention, he asks Yuri why he didn't invite him, which — if taken out of context — sounds like a proposal for a threesome.
+- Chris's introduction: he grabs Yuri's butt as a greeting and asks Yuri why he didn't invite him, which — if taken out of context — sounds like a proposal for a threesome.

 - In Episode 6, during his inner monologue while skating his short program, Chris sounds incredibly excited by the idea of defeating Yuri.
 He also states that "[Yuri's] innocent sex appeal is a violent force".